craigsapp/ratioscore/doc/drums/index.md

 See the <a href="/polyrhythm">Polyrhythm generator</a> page.

 Drum and ratio tracks may occur in the same score and can be interleaved in any order.
+Any number of drum tracks can be present in the score, but ratio tracks are limited to 15 due to the structure of MIDI.

 {% include ratioscore.html id="drum-ratio" %}
 <script type="application/x-ratioscore" id="drum-ratio">